 It simply doesn't work that way.
 Online business is still business; basically the same as off-line with the similar considerations and issues that need to be addressed — before you even think of getting a WordPress website.

-Don’t be like the many I talk to that literally disregard the standard and customary concepts necessary to running a serious, healthy business as though they do not matter online.
+Too many disregard the standard and customary concepts necessary to running a serious, healthy business as though they do not matter online.
 If you are serious about producing an income, of any kind, you had better be informed about:

 - How will you do your accounting?
-What software?
+Software or a web-based service?

 - What is best for your business LLC, S-Corp or Sole Proprietor and what are the tax implications of each?